-A: ITS will dedicate full-time personnel to a Compliance Office.
-Their focus will be ensuring agencies comply with the various regulatory frameworks.
+A: ITS has dedicated full-time personnel in the Compliance office.
+Their focus is ensuring agencies comply with the various regulatory frameworks.
 Dedicated personnel for regulatory compliance is a new and critical function for Idaho.

 Q: Compliance is critical.
 Can you be more specific on how ITS will address compliance requirements for my agency?

-A: Significant sections of ITS will relocate to the Chinden Campus.
-ITS will maintain a downtown presence to serve customers in the Capitol Mall and has added regional staff in northern and eastern Idaho.
+A: The majority of ITS staff relocated to the Chinden Campus in November 2019.
+ITS also maintains a downtown presence to serve customers in the Capitol Mall and has added regional staff in northern and eastern Idaho.